11. Right to Acquire

 5.3.4 When considering waivers, landlords should bear in mind the net cost to the public purse, and clear decisions with their auditors.
 Please refer to the guidance for further information.

-The Regulator’s Governance and Financial Viability standard requires providers to safeguard taxpayers’ interests and the reputation of the sector.
+The Regulator of Social Housing’s Governance and Financial Viability standard requires providers to safeguard taxpayers’ interests and the reputation of the sector.

 5.3.5 Use of discretion is most likely to be justified in circumstances where demonstrable personal hardship would otherwise result.
 In each case it will normally be necessary to establish both the facts justifying a move, and that such a move could not take place unless part or all of the discount repayment were to be waived.
 Please refer to the guidance below for further information.